About the college

-University College is very proud of its graduate community.
-As a graduate at University College, you will be able to participate in a wide range of intellectual, social and sporting activities.
-Univ's graduates are high achievers and many secure highly competitive studentships.
+University College ('Univ') is very proud of its graduate community.
+The college's graduates are high achievers and many secure highly competitive studentships.
 They are internationally diverse and make up a large section of the student body.

-- Prime Ministers Clement Attlee (UK), Bob Hawke (Australia) and Kofe Abrefa Busia (Ghana)
+- politicians Bill Clinton, Festus Mogae, Clement Attlee, Bob Hawke and Kofe Abrefa Busia

-- Well-known figures in the media, such as Christina Lamb and Armando Iannucci.
+- media figures Christina Lamb and Armando Iannucci.

 Library and IT services